Editorial Specification Guide

 - Set preferences to display and output blacks accurately.

-- Make sure Illustrator art is created in CMYK not RGB, and that spot colors are converted to Process CMYK using Swatch Options.
+- Make sure Spot colors are converted to Process CMYK using Swatch Options.
+Change the Color Mode to CMYK and the Color Type to Process.

 - To reduce the file size of PDFs, be sure to uncheck “Preserve Editing Capabilities” in the PDF options.